langchain-ai/langgraph/docs/docs/cloud/concepts/index.md

 - a stateless background run would retry from the beginning

 See the [how-to guide](../how-tos/cloud_examples/stateless_runs.ipynb) for creating stateless runs.

+### Webhooks

+For all types of runs, langgraph cloud supports completion webhooks.
+When you create the run you can pass a webhook URL to be called when the completes (successfully or not).
+This is especially useful for background runs and cron jobs, as the webhook can give you an indication the run has completed and you can perform further actions for your appilcation.

+See this [how-to guide](https://langchain-ai.github.io/langgraph/cloud/how-tos/cloud_examples/webhooks/) to learn about how to use webhooks with LangGraph Cloud.

 ## Deployment